JR1811/create-the-server/README.md

 - module for fake dead end e.g. partly collaped
 - module with custom enemies floating from the ceeling with slow falling

+## Connection

+Structure modules are connected by different lengths of segments in the building.
+Short connecting sides are placed on long connecting sides and vice versa.

+- create-the-server:short
+- create-the-server:long

 ## Categories

 - treassure_room
 - trap_room
 - connector_room
 - end_room